tanmaysri98/ecommerce-fakestoreapi/README.md

 # Shopping 🛒
-This is a mini e-commerce project.
+This is a mini e-commerce project built using FakeStore API.
+This showcases the basic structuring and working of an ecommerce webstite built using ReactJS.

 ## To start application